dr-leo/pandaSDMX/description.rst

 * pythonic representation of the SDMX information model
 * When requesting datasets, validate column selections against code lists and content-constraints if available
-* export data and metadata as multi-indexed pandas DataFrames or Series, and many other formats and database backends via `Odo <odo.readthedocs.io/>`_
+* export data and structural metadata such as code lists as multi-indexed pandas DataFrames or Series, and many other formats as well as database backends via `Odo`_
-* read and write SDMX messages to and from local files
+* read and write SDMX messages to and from files
 * configurable HTTP connections
 * support for `requests-cache <https://readthedocs.io/projects/requests-cache/>`_ allowing to cache SDMX messages in memory, MongoDB, Redis or SQLite
-* extensible through custom readers and writers for alternative input and output formats of data and metadata
+* extensible through custom readers and writers for alternative input and output formats
 * growing test suite

-For further details including extensive code examples see the
+For further details including release notes and extensive code examples see the
 `documentation <http://pandasdmx.readthedocs.io>`_ .